agylardi/radial-responsive-menu/README.md

 ### togglePosition
 `togglePosition` is the position of toggle button on screen.
 As the menu is targeted to be used in mobile screen, there are 4 value for this options: `top-left`, `top-right`, `bottom-right` and `bottom-left`.
-This option determine the appearance direction of menu items.
+This option determine the appearance direction of menu items NOT the position of toggle button.
 <br />*Default value*: `top-left`